 Interior walls are Fabral steel attached with screws.
 The interior comes in different colors, or can be painted later with metal primer and paint.
 Caulking is used to prevent water vapor from entering the wall cavity.

 Metal flooring is 2 layers of 18 gauge steel layered.
-Foam is used as a thermal break and insulation.
+Foam panels are used as a thermal break and insulation.

 Doors are metal and glass.